 # Recent Global Trends in Maternal Mortality

-Maternal mortality is declining around the world as the following visualisation shows.
+The risk of women dying during child birth is declining around the world as the following visualisation shows.
 In this visualization you can explore the data estimated by UN agencies.

 Enter the country – or region – you are interested in in the ‘add country’ box.

 # The number of maternal deaths around the world

 In 1990 more than half a million women died of causes related to child birth.
 Since then the number of deaths has declined continuously.

 # Correlates, Determinants & Consequences